pleb/blog/posts/minimal-nextjs-blog-part3-show-post.md

 ### Page paths

-Next.js needs to know how all pages that exist for this slug in order to build a static website.
+Next.js needs to know all pages that exist for this slug to build a static website.
 To supply Next.js this information, I define the `getStaticPaths` helper function for my `/pages/blog/[slug].tsx` file.
-As part of satisfying the contract for getStaticPaths, I return a collection of all blog slugs.
+To satisfy the contract for getStaticPaths, I return a collection of all blog slugs.
 With my recent refactor, my code is succinctly:

 ```ts
 export const getStaticPaths: GetStaticPaths = async (): Promise<{